NIEHS/OcularToxicityQSAR/README.md

-# r-scripts_etc.zip : contains work scripts and some intermediate files:
+# r-scripts_etc.zip : contains work scripts and some intermediate files
 	ocutox_110321.r : main script base, refers to other r files it needs, such as xa.r
 	get_ad.r